El Brendel: Career

 In 1936, El Brendel made his debut at Columbia Pictures in a pair of two-reel comedies; producer Jules White liked Brendel's act and hired him for a series in 1941.
 Brendel was a popular attraction in short subjects (Columbia billed him as "America's Swede-Heart!") and he was often paired with other well-known comedians, including Shemp Howard, Harry Langdon, Tom Kennedy, and Monty Collins.
 Brendel also starred in feature films for the independent PRC studio.
 When his PRC and Columbia work ran out in 1945, Brendel went back to vaudeville, returning to the screen only occasionally.

-One of his last films was The Beautiful Blonde from Bashful Bend (1949), starring Betty Grable.
+Columbia began re-releasing some of El Brendel's two-reel comedies in 1948.
+The exposure may have resulted in his being hired for a new feature film, The Beautiful Blonde from Bashful Bend (1949), starring Betty Grable.

 In 1950, Brendel recorded four numbers for Imperial Records: Frankie And Johnny, Hulda, Pinch Of Snoose and Yumpin' Yiminy (a loose adaptation of the 1918 song Holy Yumpin Yimini).

 During the 1950s, he shared a brief revival with his wife, Flo Bert, on television variety shows, including You Asked For It with Art Baker.
 He also appeared in a few television series such as Cowboy G-Men, My Little Margie, and Perry Mason.
 His last film was Laffing Time (1959), a featherweight, sitcom-styled comedy.
 Producer Edward Finney took the leading role, with Gloria Jean as the feminine lead, and Mr. and Mrs. Brendel as neighbors.
-He also recorded narration for a proposed children's-television project; some of this footage appears in Finney's feature film Tobo the Happy Clown.
+Brendel also recorded narration for a proposed children's-television project; some of this footage appears in Finney's feature film Tobo the Happy Clown.

 Death

-El Brendel died of a heart attack at the Hollywood Presbyterian Hospital in Hollywood, California on April 9, 1964.
+El Brendel died of a heart attack at the Hollywood Presbyterian Hospital in Hollywood, California, on April 9, 1964.
 He is buried at the Hollywood Forever Cemetery.